 The new way…

-In early 2018, I decided to abandon the system that worked so well for me after my traditional bank made an error that motivated me to say goodbye to the “big bank” once and for all.
+Starting in early 2018, I abandoned the system that worked so well for me after my traditional bank made an error that motivated me to say goodbye to the “big bank” once and for all.

 I used the opportunity to restructure my personal money plan and go 100% online.
 Here’s what I came up with:

 My paycheck now goes to one checking account, which I have with Discover Bank.
-I then transfer money either weekly or monthly to three savings accounts with Discover for short-term goals.
-I created these three savings accounts for separate money challenges that I’m participating in this year.
+I then transfer money either weekly or monthly to three savings accounts with Discover and CIT Bank for short-term goals.
+I created these three savings accounts for separate money challenges:

 3 short-term goals = 3 savings accounts

-- Save my savings: I add up the “You saved” amounts from the bottom of receipts and transfer that amount from my checking account to this savings account on a monthly basis.
+- Save my savings: I add up the “You saved” amounts from the bottom of receipts and transfer the total from my checking account to this savings account on a monthly basis.

 If you’re keeping track, that’s a total of four bank accounts.
 The fifth account is my emergency fund that’s designated for 3-6 months of living expenses.
 I now keep it with CIT Bank, an online bank with a great interest rate!
-I opened this account with a different bank to reduce the temptation to make any withdrawals.
+I opened this account with a different bank than my checking account to reduce the temptation to make any withdrawals.

 Is your bank account FDIC insured?
 Here’s how to tell